You can also register by calling (612) 624-2345 or by downloading a registration form and submitting it via the mailing instructions on the form.

 Study properties of matter while designing and predicting physical and chemical reactions.
 Make ice cream, play with surface tension and launch Alka-Seltzer rockets.

 Creepy and Incredible Invertebrates

 June 9-13, grades K-1 completed

 Get up close and personal with Madagascar hissing cockroaches, worms, grasshoppers, beetles, ants and other interesting invertebrates.
 Learn about their biology and the important role they play in the natural world.

-Solve engineering problems found in nature and observe how plants and animals respond to these obstacles, and discover how we use nature’s ingenuity in our designs.
+Solve engineering problems found in nature and observe how plants and animals respond to these obstacles.
+Also discover how we use nature’s ingenuity in our designs.